About the Residency

 Spend three months at Ginkgo working at the intersection of your creative discipline and synthetic biology.

-We’re looking for individuals with a unique vision of the future based on original thinking.
-You’re someone who’s able to apply critical thinking to creative problem-solving, using our Foundry as your new context.
-Be ready to adapt to a new environment and to push the boundaries of your disciplinary expertise.
+We’re looking for creative individuals with a unique vision of the future based on original thinking.
+You’re someone who’s able to apply critical thinking to design-driven problem-solving, using our Foundry as your new context.
+You have experience collaborating with scientists, technologists and experts outside of your field.
+Be prepared to adapt to a new environment and to push the boundaries of your disciplinary expertise.

-Residents will retain copyright and ownership over work created at Ginkgo during their residency, with shared image rights with Ginkgo Bioworks.
+Residents will retain copyright and ownership over work created at Ginkgo during their residency, sharing image usage rights with Ginkgo Bioworks.

 Residents will receive a $5000 monthly stipend.